 The evolving regulatory landscape drives the need for continuous change in the various processes, procedures and systems of the bank.
-Where the timeline for implementation of new or revised requirements is sometimes quite short, this presents challenges to financial institutions in general, but especially in relation to IT development.
+Where the timeline for implementation of new or revised requirements is sometimes quite short, this presents challenges to financial institutions in general.
 In addition, in some instances, the complexity of the regulatory landscape gives rise to potential tension between applicable laws and regulations at a local and/or global level.
-For example, there seems to be no full uniformity within the EU about the proper application, interpretation and/or execution of restrictive measures under EU sanctions against Russia (imposed as per February this year, and updated from time to time since then, as further described in the below paragraph on 'Sanctions related developments').
+For example, there seems to continue to be no full uniformity within the EU about the proper application, interpretation and/or execution of restrictive measures under EU sanctions against Russia (imposed as per February 2022, and updated from time to time since then, as further described in the below paragraph on 'Sanctions related developments').
 Another example is the potential tension between data privacy ("GDPR") and AML/CFT and anti-corruption laws and regulations; including the requirement to share information relating to financial crime concerns to manage risk exposure across the group, while complying with the legislative requirements relating to data, which can differ significantly depending on jurisdiction.

-ING is focussed on continuing to embed processes and procedures reflecting applicable requirements within the bank, including in its IT systems and data sources, in a robust and sustainable way; driving a business environment which is compliant by desire and design.
+ING is focussed on continuing to embed applicable requirements in ING's processes and procedures, including in its IT systems and data sources, in a robust and sustainable way; driving a business environment which is compliant by desire and design.
 The bank also executes ongoing training and awareness to develop its people to have the right knowledge and skills.